dariotordoni/pelican-dtheme/README.md

 * dark and light theme
 * native fonts (no external font sources, for a faster and lighter experience)
 * related articles (thanks to the "neighbors" plugin.
 Here the theme shows articles categorized with the same category of the main article)
-* Google Tag Manager ready, with the possibility of adding custom tracking inside the head tag
+* Google Tag Manager or other Tag Management System ready, with the possibility of adding custom tracking directly inside the head tag, usefull for tracking software like Google Analytics or Matomo (Piwik).

 ### known issues:
 * slug or internal links are, sometimes, hardcoded
 * slug or internal links are, sometimes, in italian
-* errors logged in console.
-This does not make it possible to reach the maximum score on lighthouse audit for every page
-* the progressive web app does not work offline
+* the progressive web app does not work
 * the documentation is not even close to the one I would like to write
 * the theme is lacking of flexibility
 * the theme does not manage images inside the article content yet.
 There are no classes or automatic styling techniques, but I am planning to write a plugin to do so.
 Inside my personal website I don't use pics apart from the main one